sourceallies/small-improvements-slack-bot/README.md

     - Try to insert the record of the objective into the database
 - Finally, after all of the promises created from those objectives resolve, the data on number of successful and unsuccessful posts is logged and returned.

+### DynamoDB

+Stores data on objective IDs, objective occurring times, and sheds old data via TTL.
+Is ensured to be live/updated automatically by [SAM](#sam)

 ## Development